mikf/gallery-dl/docs/configuration.rst

     ``false``
 Description
     Download the avatar of each commenting user.
+Note

-    Note: Enabling this option also enables deviantart.comments_.
+    Enabling this option also enables deviantart.comments_.

 extractor.deviantart.extra